amphib24/nessus_scan_cysa-_book/README.md

 ## Description
 &nbsp;&nbsp;&nbsp;&nbsp;This project was part of the Sybex CompTIA CYSA+ Study Guide written by Mike Chapple and David Seidl.
 The task was to download and install Tenable Nessus vulnerability scanner on to Kali Linux, and then use the scanner to conduct a vulnerability scan on a server.
-I choose to use a Metasploitanle2 server running on a VM to use as my target instead of using one of the cloud service providers listed in the book.
-The server was on the same VM network as my Kali machine.
-I found this project to be a fun way to get hands on experience with everything I was learning while studying for the certification.
+I choose to use a Metasploitable 2 server running on a VM to use as my target instead of using one of the cloud service providers listed in the book.
+I configured a NAT network on VirtualBox so that the server was on the same network as my Kali machine.
+I actaully overlooked that step the first time around and accidentally scanned the Kali machine.
+Overall I found this project to be a fun way to get hands on experience with everything I was learning while studying for the certification.

 ## Tools used

 -Oracle VirtualBox